← Previous · All Episodes · Next →

 Matt Heywood:

 We've had, I think, over a 130 students over the past couple years, which is great.
 We have a lot of students who are recurring.
-So it's been really cool to see students who have started in their 1st year and to watch them grow and get better as a student.
+So it's been really cool to see students who have started in their first year and to watch them grow and get better as a student.
 And my day to day is a little bit all over place.
 It is definitely different every day.

 Katy DeCoste: